fqantonio/GoingInductive/README.md

 # TO DO LIST

 - [ ] showing the cmaps in the cloud or as images?
-- [ ] writing the hand notes about the three last CLT research books
-- [ ] state of the art
 - [ ] discussing and conclude

 # ABSTRACT

-Even though the research about the impact of using specific methodologies or educational procedures is well developed, this work analyses an specific educational strategic change impact in a bLearning environment: from deductive to inductive methods (Felder,1993).
-This paper argues that you should, as a teacher of science and tech of young students, **move to an inductive strategy**, for the learning design flow, in a bLearning setting but, with some remarks to be taking in account.
-In fact, overall, 4C/ID bLearning methodology doesn't provide an overwhelming advantage over Direct Instruction, mostly because of the sample underlying effects, however it is possible to claim with some robustness, under the set of this sample, that for Lab Practice, there is a major positive impact.
-For school success and learning transfer there is a less positive effect and a widespread negative impact for social skills.
-Groups that benefit more are female, grade 9, junior high and the students more adapted to school.
-Those who don't benefit so much are males and students less adapted to school.

-So, if the decision is taken, to undertake this change, there will be specific impacts that need to be **accommodated**, as well as implications for the stakeholders in the learning process, policy makers and school management.
-All of those will be adressed here.
+This study investigates the impact of shifting from deductive to inductive teaching methods within a bLearning environment for young science and technology students.
+While research on specific educational methodologies is extensive, this analysis focuses on a particular strategic change – a move towards an inductive approach, as advocated by Felder (1993).

+Our findings suggest that, within the constraints of our sample, a 4C/ID bLearning approach does not consistently outperform Direct Instruction across all outcomes.
+However, we observed significant positive impacts on Lab Practice skills.
+Conversely, effects on school success and learning transfer were less pronounced, and we found a negative impact on social skills.
+These differential effects were observed across student demographics, with female students, ninth-graders, and those better adapted to school environments demonstrating greater benefits.

-The sample covers 12 years of teacher data assessment, in the period 2003 to 2017, with conclusions about the impact in the Learning Transfer, Lab Practice, Social Skills and Academic Results.
+This research highlights the need for careful consideration when implementing such a pedagogical shift.
+We discuss the specific implications for teachers, policymakers, and school administrators, acknowledging the potential challenges and benefits associated with this transition.
+Our analysis is based on 12 years of teacher data (2003-2017), providing insights into the impact on Learning Transfer, Lab Practice, Social Skills, and Academic Results.

 > **Keywords** Inductive learning strategy; 4C/ID; Direct Instruction; Learning Flow; Statistical Non-parametric Inference; Learning Transfer, Lab Practice, Social Skills and Academic Results; Cognitive Load Theory; MultiIntelligence Theory; Brain Based Learning; bLearning.